 Creating art as a DIY musician or in a band, you are constantly working with externals.
 Be it during the production and songwriting phase, touring or plain day-to-day, you work with and for people.
 Transparency matters

-During this process, you are probably going to hit it up with various forms of professional players: job-types, just working on the process to reach some form of mid-term goal, passionate-types, in it for the long haul and ready to “grind through”, people with agenda and people without.
+During this process, you are probably going to hit it up with various forms of professional players.
+For example: job-types, just working on the process to reach some form of mid-term goal, passionate-types, in it for the long haul and ready to “grind through”, people with agenda and people without.

 If you respect people they will be inclined to work with you.
 Chances are high, you will enjoy the musical endeavor because you understand how the dynamics work.
 And with dynamics I mean how relationships work.

 Many difficulties tend to arise when different expectations and work-ethics clash.
 By accepting the idea of diversity, you start blending all of these figures into a complex scheme of things.
 Most DIY musicians have had moments in their careers, where they felt let down or disappointed by important collaborators not sharing the same drive or energy.

 Clarity needs to be a constant axiom that all parties are trying to maintain.
 For some people it becomes hard to stay straight up, especially if deep rapport is developed.
 Collaborators don’t want to let anyone down and would rather go with the flow than keep a very real perspective on things out on the table.

 Good start, smooth process